 More than two miles long and 219 feet high, it is one of the largest (eds note: the fifth largest per Wikipedia) earthern structures in the world, a thing so massive, from the river at least, it didn’t look big, any more than, say, North Dakota looks big from a highway; it was just simply everywhere. (pg.
 307)

 While awe-inspiring in scale and ego, the folly of such attempts are made clear.
 But the river’s hybrid condition is not the fault of dams alone.
 All manner of industries benefit from subsidies at the river(s) expense.
 Heat-Moon again does not hide his sympathies.
-Besides the six dams and their reservoirs the surrounding landscape/usage iteslf, has also impacted totally, the riverine ecologies that once existed.
+Besides the six dams and their reservoirs how patterns of land use on river adjacent lands have also totally, the riverine ecologies that once existed.
 Exclusively, for the good of man.
 His travels bring Heat-Moon to the Charles M. Russell National Wildlife Refuge , where due to the antiquated Taylor Grazing Act of 1934, the “foul stench of cattle manure made us hurry our snack” (pg.
 253).
 Aside from this more aesthetic condition a host of other ills result from the $500 million subsidy to corporate cattle operations.
 One reads, “Considered against declining species-birds, plants, animals-the need for more meat in this nation is ludicrous; considered against the soil erosion and siltation that cattle create, the consumption of more beef is stupid; considered against the fecal pollution of our waters, the sale of more franchise burgers is criminal.”
 His solution?
 “Windmills and pumps should water stock, not natural waterways.” (pg.
 353-354)

 Finally, in a recent Sunday Edition of the NYT, an article discussed the possibilities of a new and different era wherein Americans’ relationship with (the) river(s) could change, for the better.
 In After Floods, Debate Over Missouri River Rolls On we read: